AdobeDocs/experience-platform.en/help/edge/personalization/rendering-personalization-content.md

 ## Render propositions in single-page applications without incrementing metrics {#applypropositions}

-The `applyPropositions` function allows you to render or execute an array of propositions from [!DNL Target] and [!DNL Offer Decisioning] into single-page applications, without incrementing the analytics metrics.
-This reduces reporting errors and icreases analytics accuracy.
+The `applyPropositions` function allows you to render or execute an array of propositions from [!DNL Target] into single-page applications, without incrementing the analytics metrics.
+This reduces reporting errors and increases analytics accuracy.

 ### Use case 1: Re-render single-page application view propositions